PERFECT SOUTH GREEN TEA

 It’s very good.
 Excellent, in fact.
-Read some of our product reviews from our customers to get their thoughts on it.
+Have a read of some of our product reviews from our customers to get their thoughts on it.

 BREWING AND STORING GREEN TEA

 The rough measure is two grams per person or per cup of water.
 In a 50 gram pack you’ll get about 25 cups and in a 100 gram pack you’ll get 40 to 50 cups, however this does depend on how much tea you like per serve.

 Yes you can steep Perfect South green tea leaves two or three times, but this will vary depending on the type or blend of tea, so test it out.
 If you are re-steeping / infusing the tea leaves, increase the temperature of the water to draw out additional flavour.

 The water temperature should be between 60° – 80°, no higher.
 Using a lower temperature is recommend for Shincha.